MKaczmarski07/Nirvana/README.md

 ## Technological facilities 🛠️

 ### Main architecture
 - Application is based on Angular 15.
-Navigation is handled using built-in *RouterModule*.
-To facilitate communication between components I have used Angular's *EventEmitters* and @Input/@Output decorators.
+Navigation is handled using built-in **RouterModule**.
+To facilitate communication between components I have used Angular's **EventEmitters** and @Input/@Output decorators.
-- *Two-way data* binding is handled using Angular's FormsModule.
+- **Two-way data binding** is handled using Angular's FormsModule.
-- UI is mainly done with the *TailwindCSS* framework, CSS and *Material UI*.
+- UI is mainly done with the **TailwindCSS** framework, CSS and **Material UI**.

 ### How data is stored?
-- Since the project is strictly frontend, the data is stored in the *browser's local storage*.
+- Since the project is strictly frontend, the data is stored in the **browser's local storage**.

 ### How music player works?
-- music files are stored locally, song related information such as title and artist are stored in a *JSON file*
+- Music files are stored locally.
+- Song related information such as title and artist are stored in a **JSON file**
-- Data from JSON is implemented in the code using the fetch api.
+- Data from JSON is implemented in the code using the **Fetch Api**.
-- The player works based on the native HTMLAudioElement
+- The player works based on the native **HTMLAudioElement**.

 ## Installation Guide ⚙️
 This project is based on Angular framework and uses TailwindCSS and MaterialUI libraries.
 Here's a step-by-step guide to help you get started with the project.